 The number of intended visits can exceed the number of cards issued, since users can indicate multiple libraries they intend to visit on their application form.

-This should be submitted to the M25 Executive Manager via email at M25libadmin@london.ac.uk when requested in July.
+This should be submitted to the Administrator (Events & Programmes) via email at email@example.com by the end of August each year (or when requested at other times).

 Guidance for receiving libraries